jacobschwantes/screenshotify/apps/dashboard/README.md

-# screenshotify app
+# Screenshotify Dashboard

-> web app for interfacing with screenshotify
+> Web app for interfacing with screenshotify

 Interface with api, manage account including api keys, billing, and logs.